ansible/ansible/docs/docsite/rst/community/collection_contributors/collection_release_with_branches.rst

    git push upstream NEW_VERSION

-2. Wait until the new version is published on the collection's `Ansible Galaxy <https://galaxy.ansible.com/>`_ page (it will appear in a list of tarballs available to download).
+2. Wait until the new version is published on the collection's `Ansible Galaxy <https://galaxy.ansible.com/>`_ page.
+It will appear in a list of tarballs available to download.

 3. Add a GitHub release for the new tag.
-Title should be the version and content ``See https://github.com/ansible-collections/community.xxx/blob/stable-X/CHANGELOG.rst for all changes``.
+The title should be the version and content, such as - ``See https://github.com/ansible-collections/community.xxx/blob/stable-X/CHANGELOG.rst for all changes``.

   .. note::

-    The data for this release is only contained in a tag, and not in a branch (in particular not in ``stable-X``).
+    The data for this release is only contained in a tag, and not in a branch, in particular not in ``stable-X``.
-    This is intended, since the next minor release ``X.(Y+1).0`` already contains the changes for ``X.Y.Z`` as well (since these were cherry-picked from ``stable-X``).
+    This is deliberate, since the next minor release ``X.(Y+1).0`` already contains the changes for ``X.Y.Z`` as well, since these were cherry-picked from ``stable-X``.

 4. Announce the release through the `Bullhorn Newsletter <https://github.com/ansible/community/wiki/News#the-bullhorn>`_.